 Big data is often defined by the so-called ‘three Vs’: volume, variety and velocity: big data typically uses massive datasets, brings together data from different sources and can be used to analyse data in real time.
 But it is difficult to produce a watertight definition.
 Big data has been described as a phenomenon rather than a technology, and that’s a useful distinction (ICO).

-Analysis (processing) of any datasets which include personal data should comply with the Data Protection Act (the UK Information Commissioner's blog and report refers).
-If you have any queries in this regard please contact Governance Services or consult the University's Data Protection Code.
+Analysis (processing) of any datasets which include personal data should comply with Data Protection Legislation (GDPR and DPA 2018).
+If you have any queries in this regard please contact the Information Governance Manager or consult the University's Data Protection Code of Practice.